 Nikhil Munshi, MD, received his medical degree from the Maharaja Sayjirao University in Vadodara, India, in 1984, before completing his postgraduate training in internal medicine at SSG Hospital in Vadodara, India.
 He undertook oncology fellowships at Johns Hopkins Oncology Center, Baltimore, MD, and Indiana University Medical Center, Indianapolis, IN.

-Dr. Nikhil Munshi is currently Professor of Medicine in the Department of Medicine at Harvard Medical School, as well as director of Basic and Correlative Science.
-He is also an attending physician at the VA Boston Healthcare System and Associate Director of the Jerome Lipper Multiple Myeloma Center at the Dana Farber Cancer Institute.
+Prof. Munshi is currently Professor of Medicine in the Department of Medicine at Harvard Medical School, Boston, MA, as well as director of Basic and Correlative Science.
+He is also an attending physician at the VA Boston Healthcare System and Associate Director of the Jerome Lipper Multiple Myeloma Center at the Dana Farber Cancer Institute, Boston, MA.

 Prof. Munshi was the founding member of the International Myeloma Society (IMS) and is the current President.
 He is also a member the National Cancer Institute Clinical Trials and Translational Research Advisory Committee.
 Prof. Munshi’s research contributions have earned him numerous awards, including the lifetime achievement award from the Association of VA Hematologists and Oncologists, and in 2013 he received the Waldenström’s Award for his lifetime achievement and contributions to myeloma research.

 Speaking on genomic instability, immunotherapy and molecular manipulation in multiple myeloma